Narishm/Portfolio/README.md

     Each Section has the languages inside divided up into different folders.

     Data Structures and algorithms can be found in the Independent section.

-      Work is still being added to this portfolio. -= 6/19/2019 =-